ophyu-maker/RGCN/README.md

 ### 7. Validation and Threshold Selection

 During training, the model was evaluated on the validation set after each epoch.
-Several validation metrics were tracked using ROC-AUC/ PR-AUC/ F1 score/ Precision/ Recall.
+Several validation metrics such as ROC-AUC, PR-AUC, F1 score, Precision, and Recall were tracked .

 The best model checkpoint was selected based on validation PR-AUC.
 PR-AUC was important because this project involves an imbalanced prediction task where positive side effect relationships are much fewer than all possible negative combinations.